 In our simulation, SARR showed the strongest long-term treasury sustainability.
 By month 45, the project achieves positive treasury, with growing runway thereafter.
 By month 60 (five years), the treasury covers 6-7 months of operating expenses and is still growing.
 Dilution stayed around 49% over five years.
 The decay function means every milestone literally pays the dev team more, since less revenue flows to early holders and more stays in the treasury.

-It solves the biggest problem in crypto: aligning the founding team’s financial interests with actual decentralization.
+It attempts to solve the biggest problem in crypto: aligning the founding team’s financial interests with actual decentralization.
 Under the old regime, founders had every reason to maintain control, because that’s where the value accrued.
 SARR inverts this.
 Centralization is expensive (high revenue share to early holders).
 Decentralization is profitable (lower share plus freely tradable commodity token).

 Can These Models Actually Fund a Real Team?